soujiang/soujiangminterdapp/README.md

 IF YOU WANT TO BUY MORE NFT CODES TO PARTICIPATE IN THE AIRDROP

-We give you an NFT per wallet that will allow you to earn Electrons and participate in our Airdrop.
+We give you an NFT per wallet that will allow you to earn Electhrons and participate in our Airdrop.
 In total we will distribute 20,000,000 Electhrons, which will be distributed among all those who participate in our activities.

 With the free NFT we give you should be enough to participate, but you can get advantages if you buy more NFT with unique codes to earn more Electhrons before they run out.